Skip Navigation

 Fight The Common Fears That Halt Our Faithfulness To Love Muslims

-Blog headergirlstudycoffee 1
+blog headergirlstudycoffee 1

 We’ve been learning a lot about what Muslims believe, but mere knowledge doesn’t get us very far along toward sharing the message of Jesus with those lost in the lies of Islam.
 Loving a culture or having a burden for those of a certain religious background is not the same as genuinely loving someone on a personal level.
 We need to know people so deeply that we can pray over their greatest fears, and rejoice in their most wonderful times.
 Over the next week, we’ll be sharing several resources and challenges for those of us who don’t yet interact with Muslims on a regular basis.